Household Management Income

 What is a Household Manager?

 A household manager is like a Victorian-era house governess or a supervisor at work.
 A household manager carries out primary administrative functions, including general supervision and management of the home, caregiving of the children, receiving direction from the homeowners, and communicating these orders to the other employees in the house.
+They can be live-in or live-out.

 Their job description also includes house inventorying and restocking, running errands, overseeing house repairs and maintenance, and every other duty peculiar to the needs of the house owners.
 This means that while there are other universally agreed roles of a house manager, a house owner may tailor the former’s job descriptions to suit their needs.